Q: How can I watch the 28th Screen Actors Guild Awards®?

 Q: How can I recycle my DVD screeners?

 Per studio guidelines, you may recycle your DVDs only after cutting the DVDs in half or scratching the bottom of the discs to render them unusable.
 You may not loan, rent, sell, or give away your screeners to anyone.
+Please check with your local recycling municipal system to see whether DVDs are recyclable in your area.
+This may vary city to city.
+You can also look into recycling companies such as Green Disc and the CD Recycling Center.

 Q: Are closed captioning and/or audio descriptions required for DVD and digital screeners?